 What Kissajukian didn’t know at the time was that he had been living with bipolar disorder, and he was about to enter into a brutal six-month manic episode that would completely sever him from reality.

-It’s a Mad Victorian World in CST’s ‘Vanity Fair’
+It’s a Mad Victorian World in URT’s ‘Vanity Fair’

 Vanity Fair tells the story of two young women who are thrown into a mad, unforgiving world full of scoundrels, villains, and thieves; people who are selfish, jealous, money-grubbing and power-hungry– a world not so different from our own.